 Directions: This form is appropriate in cases where a student needs a new accommodation immediately prior to the assessment due to unforeseen circumstances.
 Cases could include students who have a recently-fractured limb (e.g., fingers, hand, arm, wrist, or shoulder); whose only pair of eyeglasses has broken; or a student returning from a serious or prolonged illness or injury.
 If the principal (or designee) determines that a student requires an emergency accommodation on the day of the CCRS test, this form must be completed and maintained in the student's assessment file.
-The parent must be notified that an emergency accommodation was provided.
-Refer to the 2025 CCRS Summative Assessment Test Security Guidelines in Appendix B of the Test Coordinator Manual and your school's chain-of-custody procedures for DoDEA HQ requirements for approving emergency accommodations.
+The parent must be notified that a nemergency accommodation Refer to Appendix C of the Test Coordinator Manual for DoDEA HQ requirements for approving emergency accommodations.
 Consult with your local district office for approval if required by DoDEA HQ.
 If appropriate, this form may also be submitted to the district assessment coordinator to be retained in the student's central office file.